Delta Conveyance Project

 There are many problems with the Delta in its current state.
 Since the 1800’s the Delta has been altered to support farming, transportation, commerce and housing development which has in effect, harmed many species that pass through the Delta.
 The current pumping system causes reverse river ﬂows and ﬁsh are getting caught in the screens or pulled off their migration paths.
 Additionally, each year during heavy winter storms, thousands of acre-feet (AF) of water are lost to the ocean because of outdated infrastructure.

-The WaterFix was selected as the best long-term plan for the Delta after nearly a decade of review, planning and analysis with unprecedented public input.
-The plan is supported by scientists, water specialists, engineers, conservationists and other experts, and has been designed to protect water supplies by implementing the use of state of the art construction techniques, improved fish screens and a modern two tunnel system 150 feet underground.
-This design will improve reliability, and will enhance the ability to capture water and move it to storage facilities throughout the state so we can use it when we really need it.
+Championed by former Governor Edmund G. Brown, the WaterFix twin-tunnel project was selected as the best long-term plan for the Delta after nearly a decade of review, planning, and analysis with unprecedented public input.
+Upon taking office however, Governor Gavin Newsom halted progress on WaterFix, and unveiled his California Water Resilience Portfolio – the center piece of which is a downsized single-tunnel project.
+The newer DCP is supported by scientists, water specialists, engineers, conservationists and other experts, and has been designed to protect water supplies by implementing the use of innovative construction techniques, improved ﬁsh screens, and a state-of-the-art seismically engineered tunnel located 150 feet underground.
+This design will improve reliability, and will enhance the ability to capture water and move it to water storage facilities throughout the state so we can use it when we really need it.